return42/sphkerneldoc/linux_src_doc/drivers/base/power/qos_c.rst

 -----------

-Internal function to update the constraints list using the PM QoS core code and if needed call the per-device and the global notification callbacks
+Internal function to update the constraints list using the PM QoS core code and if needed call the per-device callbacks.

 .. _`dev_pm_qos_constraints_destroy`: